Facebook

 My name is somewhat hard for people to pronounce.
 But I have noticed that when a person says it correctly for the first time, there is a broad smile.
 It feels good!

-For some people, the fact that we even have spiritual names is too challenging or upsetting.
+For some people, the fact that their relatives or friends have spiritual names is too challenging or upsetting.
 While it is an important part of your practice to use your spiritual name, your ninety year old grandfather from Romania who is very attached to family names is not going to benefit from your insistence.

 Use your courage to bring your spiritual name into your everyday life.
 You will benefit from being reminded of your divine purpose and unique flavor wherever you are – at work, at play, and while with your friends on the same path.
-If these happen to not be all the same thing for you, your spiritual name will unify your life.
+Your spiritual name will lead you to a greater experience of continuity.

 Courage?
 Discrimination?
 Compassion?
 Your name is already teaching you these.